lehins/tutorials/Haskell/containers/containers.md

 (585-11-1234,William Smith (Male))
 ```

-Worth noting, that all emplyees are sorted by their SSN and conversion to a list
+As you can see, all employees are sorted by their SSN, so conversion to a list is
-is done in ascending order, but if it is required to guarantee this behavior
+done in ascending order, but it is worth noting, that if it is required to
-`Map.toAscList` should be used instead, or `Map.toDescList` to get it in a
+guarantee this behavior `Map.toAscList` should be used instead, or
-reverse order.
+`Map.toDescList` to get it in a reverse order.

 Conversion is nice an simple, but how about using folding in a way that is
 native to a `Map`?
-While we are at it, we should probably tailor our formatting
+While we are at it, we should probably improve formatting as
-to employees as well.
+well.

 ```haskell
 showEmployee :: (SSN, Person) -> String